 Primary vs. Secondary Research

-There are two main types of market research that businesses conduct to collect the most actionable information on their products: primary research and secondary research.
+There are two main types of market research that your business can conduct to collect actionable information on your products including primary research and secondary research.

 Primary research is the pursuit of firsthand information on your market and its customers.
 You can use focus groups, online surveys, phone interviews, and more to gather fresh details on the challenges your buyers face and the brand awareness behind your company.